omise/omise-woocommerce/readme.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

-Omise plugin is the official payment extension which provides support for Omise payment gateway for store builders working on the WooCommerce platform
+Omise WooCommerce plugin is the official payment extension which provides support for Omise payment gateway for store builders working on the WooCommerce platform

 == Description ==